awsdocs/amazon-forecast-developer-guide/doc_source/dataset-import-guidelines-troubleshooting.md

-# Dataset Import Guidelines for Forecast<a name="dataset-import-guidelines-troubleshooting"></a>
+# Dataset Guidelines for Forecast<a name="dataset-import-guidelines-troubleshooting"></a>

-Consult to the following guidelines if Amazon Forecast fails to import your dataset\.
+Consult to the following guidelines if Amazon Forecast fails to import your dataset, or if your dataset doesn't function as expected\.

 **Timestamp Format**
 For Year \(`Y`\), Month \(`M`\), Week \(`W`\), and Day \(`D`\) collection frequencies, Forecast supports the `yyyy-MM-dd` timestamp format \(for example, `2019-08-21`\) and, optionally, the `HH:mm:ss` format \(for example, `2019-08-21 15:00:00`\)\.